brettz9/eslint-config-ash-nazg/README.md

     may be used within repeating events
 - `unicorn/no-fn-reference-in-iterator` - May be cumbersome though does
     catch potential problems
+- `unicorn/prefer-number-properties` - Good but some refactoring needed (and not always readily fixable).
 - `jsdoc/require-returns` (recommended) - Put in `ash-nazg/sauron` as
     it is more than just a consistent styling convention, and it is not impossible to follow, but a bit difficult.
 Added `forceRequireReturn`